python/cpython/Doc/library/ctypes.rst

-*windll* does not try to select one of them by magic, you must access the version you need by specifying ``GetModuleHandleA`` or ``GetModuleHandleW`` explicitely, and then call it with normal strings or unicode strings respectively.
+*windll* does not try to select one of them by magic, you must access the version you need by specifying ``GetModuleHandleA`` or ``GetModuleHandleW`` explicitly, and then call it with normal strings or unicode strings respectively.

 Sometimes, dlls export functions with names which aren't valid Python